hzitoun/xebia-technical-test/README.md

 XTT - Xebia Technical Test
 ## Build
-To build the app:
+To build the app and run the unit tests:
  ```
  mvnw clean install
  ```
 ## Run
-To execute the app execute the following command after replacing <PATH_TO_INPUT_FILE>(./docs/input.txt for example):
+To execute the app run the following command after setting <PATH_TO_INPUT_FILE> (./docs/input.txt for example):
 ```
 java -jar target\xtt-by-hz.jar <PATH_TO_INPUT_FILE>
 ```